EVerest/EVerest/docs/tutorials/how_to_ocpp201/index.rst

     ]
   }

-You can change the components according to your needs, but note that the definitions for the `variable_name`, `characteristics` are usually defined by the OCPP2.0.1 specification.
+You can change the components according to your needs, but note that the definitions for the `variable_name` and `characteristics` are usually defined by the OCPP2.0.1 specification.
 To configure a variable attribute value, specify the `value` for the attribute type that you would like to configure.
 In the example above, the actual value of the VariableAttribute of the Variable `Enabled` is set to `true`.
 Note that not all variables have specified variable